paldhous/ucb/2018/dataviz/md/class11.md

 ![](./img/class11_1.jpg)

 Each new map in Mapbox is a `Style`.
 The first task is to select a basemap.
-The suggested `Basic` template is rather budy for a map with data layers, so click `More options` and select the `Light` template by clicking its `Create` button.
+The suggested `Basic` template is rather busy for a map with data layers, so click `More options` and select the `Light` template by clicking its `Create` button.

 ![](./img/class11_2.jpg)